dczmer/davelab/_zsh_configuration/02_prompt.md

 print -P '%0(?,0,%F{red}%?%f)'
 ```

-This will print the status code of the previous command, in red, if the code was non-zero.
+This will print the status code of the previous command, in <span style="color: #ff5555">red</span>, if the code was non-zero.
 If the code was zero, it prints a zero in the default color.

 - `%0(` - We're evaluating condition that means 'if status code == N'.
 This specifies N = 0 for our comparison.
 - `?` - The condition is based on the status code of the last command (equal to N).
 A value of zero means the previous command exited without error.
 - `,` - The delimiter we chose to use is a `,` (comma).
 You can use anything, as long as you don't use that same value in your format string.
 - `0` - The 'true' prompt-string.
 Just prints a `0` in the default colors.
 - `,` The same delimiter character again.
-- `%F{red}%?%f` - The 'false' condition (NOT equal to 0), which prints the response code in red.
+- `%F{red}%?%f` - The 'false' condition (NOT equal to 0), which prints the response code in <span style="color: #ff5555">red</span>.

 Here is the final prompt format, including conditional formatting for background jobs and the status code of the previous command.